GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Numerical experiments: results

 \section{Numerical experiments: results}

-We first conduct experiments in simulation to examine the scalability, generalizability and effectiveness of the proposed method.
+We conduct simulation experiments to examine the scalability, generalizability, and effectiveness of the proposed method.
 In all experiments, the initial position of the agents and goals are uniformly sampled from the set $\mathbb{P}_0 = [0, l]^\mathfrak{n}$ for an area width $l > 0$ which we specify for each environment.
 The \textit{density} of agents can be approximately computed as $N / l^\mathfrak{n}$.
 Hence, a smaller value of $l$ results in a higher density of agents and thus is more challenging to prevent collisions.

-In all experiments, we train the algorithms on an environment with $8$ agents and $8$ obstacles with $l=4$ for 2D and $l=2$ for 3D environments.
+We train GCBF+ and GCBFv0 on an environment with $8$ agents and $8$ obstacles with $l=4$ for 2D and $l=2$ for 3D environments.